-The Google App Engine (GAE) migration modules show App Engine (Standard) developers how to modernize their apps running on the original legacy runtimes to the next generation platform.
-Once that's accomplished, they can make their apps more portable by explicitly containerizing them for Cloud Run, Google Cloud's container-hosting sister service to App Engine, and other container-hosting services.
+This series of codelabs (self-paced, hands-on tutorials) aims to help Google App Engine (Standard) developers modernize their apps by guiding them through a series of migations.
+Once that's accomplished, users can make their apps more portable by explicitly containerizing them for Cloud Run, Google Cloud's container-hosting sister service to App Engine, and other container-hosting services.

-This tutorial teaches you how to containerize App Engine apps for deploying to the Cloud Run fully-managed service using Cloud Buildpacks, an alternative to Docker which containerize your apps without managing
+This tutorial teaches you how to containerize App Engine apps for deploying to the Cloud Run fully-managed service using Cloud Buildpacks, an alternative to Docker.
+Cloud Buildpacks containerize your apps without managing

-Dockerfiles or even knowing anything about Docker.
-The codelab's target audience: Python 2 App Engine developers which have moved their apps away from the original built-in services and ported them to Python 3.
+This codelab is for Python 2 App Engine developers who have moved their apps away from the original built-in services and ported them to Python 3, and who are now seeking to run them in a container.
 The codelab STARTs with either a completed Module 2 or Module 3 Python 3 app.

 You'll learn how to